UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to put up more than 48.5 points only once this year.
+- UTEP and its opponents have scored at least 48.5 points -- this matchup's over/under -- only one time this year.

 - Old Dominion's games have gone over 48.5 points in all four opportunities this season.

-- Saturday's total is 3.8 points lower than the two team's combined 52.3 points per game average.
+- The combined points per game average of the two teams, 52.3, is 3.8 points more than Saturday's over/under.

-- This contest's over/under is 8.3 points fewer than the 56.8 these two squads combine to give up per game in 2021.
+- This contest's over/under is 8.3 points under the 56.8 these two squads combine to give up per game in 2021.

 - The Miners and their opponents have scored an average of 55.7 points per game in 2021, 7.2 more than Saturday's total.